econnet/econ/do.rst

 *Non-members*

-- get access to the development repo(s) according |informopenness| value
+- get access to the development repo(s) according |infoopenness| value
 - do not get access to information about the organization of the development

 .. _`doproduct`: